-This module covers the key underlying principles of English contract law and includes key topics such as formation of contracts, consideration, privity, breach of contract and remedies for breach of contract.
+This module covers core topics such as formation of contracts, capacity to contract and privity, performance and breach of contract and remedies for breach of contract.

 - Privity of contract, (excluding agency and assignment).

-- Describe the essential elements of a contract and explain how a contract may be terminated
+- Describe the essential elements of a contract and explain how a contract is formed, modified and terminated

 - Identify and explain appropriate remedies for breach of contractual obligations

-- Describe the economic, social and political context in which contract law is applied
+- Describe the general (economic, social and political) context in which contract law is applied and the current issues affecting contract law

 - Demonstrate understanding of the development of contract law and discuss its possible future direction(s)